alamindev/laravel_blog/readme.md

 ## About Laravel Blog

-This is CMS simple blog .
+This is CMS simple blog.